 Letter 292: We know how well you treated Alexander -- for the man who benefited did not hide it.

-We know how well you treated Alexander -- for the man who benefited did not hide it.
-I was pleased both that he was helped and that he is a good man who acknowledges the favor.
-A man like that naturally deserves to receive the same treatment always, since having received it, he knows how to say that he received it.
+We know how many kindnesses you did for Alexander; for the man who received the benefit did not conceal it.
+I was pleased, then, both that he has been helped and that he is an honorable man in acknowledging the favor.
+It is fitting that such a man should continue to obtain these same kindnesses to the end; for, having received, he knows how to say that he received.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.